Don't pick & choose, big fish should be also caught: Court to

 Dhawan was sent to judicial custody on November 15 by the court after the probe agency said he was not required for further custodial interrogation.

-The ED had alleged that Dhawan had facilitated the directors of SBL in the purchase of several properties and helped in misuse and diversion of the credit facilities of several bank totalling Rs 5,000 crore.
+The ED had alleged that Dhawan had facilitated the directors of SBL in the purchase of several properties and helped in misuse and diversion of the credit facilities of several bank totalling Rs 50 billion.

-"Rs 1.5 crore was received by the accused from the SBL group.
-Prior to that, the amount of bank loans was rotated in various group companies of SBL group," the ED had claimed.
+"Rs 15 million was received by the accused from the SBL group.
+Prior to that, the number of bank loans was rotated in various group companies of SBL group," the ED had claimed.

 The trial court had on November 14 issued non-bailable warrants against two other persons-- SBL directors Nitin and Chetan Sandesara.
 The agency had told the court that Sandesara might have left the country.